Barbara Britton: Personal life

 Reportedly, in 1944, Britton suffered from nervous exhaustion due to overwork and was advised to seek the help of physician and psychoanalyst Dr. Eugene J. Czukor.
 Britton and Czukor, who was 23 years her senior, were married on April 2, 1945.
 At one time, the couple had a home on Victoria Drive in Laguna Beach, California.
 They moved to Manhattan in 1957.
 For many years, Britton and her husband lived in a rambling, red-shingled farmhouse in Bethel, Connecticut.
 Sharing their love of antiques, they opened a shop in an early American barn in the antique-gallery enclave of Woodbury, Connecticut.
 They had two children, Ted and Christina.
-Their marriage lasted for 34 years until Britton's death.
-She died of pancreatic cancer at her Manhattan apartment on January 17, 1980, at the age of 59.
+Their marriage lasted for 34 years until Britton's death from pancreatic cancer on January 17, 1980, at the age of 59.

 Britton was a Republican, and she campaigned for Dwight D. Eisenhower in both 1952 and 1956.

 Honors and awards

 In 1948, Britton was given a key to the City of Long Beach, California.
 On February 8, 1960, she received a star for television on the Hollywood Walk of Fame; her star is located at 1719 Vine Street.